jonilaakso/jonilaakso/README.md

 - 👋 Hi, I’m @jonilaakso
-- 👀 I’m interested in Programming and web-development.
+- 👀 I’m interested in Programming and Web-Development.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python, Javascript and React.
 - 📫 You can reach me via [Linkedin](https://www.linkedin.com/in/joni-laakso/)

 <!---